The Lazy Lass's Way to DIY

 Every once in a while I get an unexpected message from someone who bought one of my products sometime over the last 5 years, and they are elated to share with me that they have started making their own version.

-Something happens to your confidence when you discover that you’re no longer a slave to consumerism and big pharma, nor do you have to pay a hefty price for going “all-natural”.
+Something happens to your confidence when you discover that you’re no longer at the mercy of big brands, nor do you have to pay a hefty price for going “all-natural”.

 It can be kept simple.
 It can be kept cheap.
 It's incredibly satisfying.